Human-Language-Intelligence/Harmful-Suicide-Content-Detection/README.md

 ## Overview
 This repo provides source code, dataset explanations and instructions on how to apply for the Harmful Suicide Content Detection Benchmark (through data usage agreement).
+This repo corresponds to the paper: Iterative LLM-Guided Sampling and Expert-annotated Benchmark Corpus for Harmful Suicide Content Detection (preprint, JMIR Medical Informatics, DOI: 10.2196/73725) – see https://preprints.jmir.org/preprint/73725

 ## Abstract
 Harmful suicide content on the Internet is a significant risk factor inducing suicidal thoughts and behaviors among vulnerable populations.